Ta2i4/SynHighlighter1C/README.md

 # SynHighlighter1C
-This module is a part on TSynEdit component to highlight 1C script syntax
+This module is a part on TSynEdit component to highlight 1C query script syntax

 Code of SynHighlighter1C based on SynHighlighterSQL sources from Turbopack SynEdit project: https://github.com/TurboPack/SynEdit